 - Introduction of gene into wild plants and animals: While this has not been thoroughly researched, there is concern that GMOs could escape agricultural fields and introduce the engineered gene into wild plants or animals in the surrounding habitat.

 - Species shifts: If an insect-resistant crop causes the extinction of a particular bug, other insects may come and occupy the area, shifting natural populations and causing new pest problems.

 What are the potential concerns for human health?

 - Gene transfer: There is some evidence that genes can transfer from GM foods to bacteria in our digestive tract.
 This would be concerning if these genes are detrimental our health, like if antibiotic-resistant genes were transferred.
 However, the chance of gene transfer from GMOs to gut bacteria is extremely low — research has shown that the chance of gene transfer from GM crops is lower than the chance of gene transfer that happens randomly when we eat conventional foods.

 - Allergenicity: People are concerned that genes from commonly allergenic foods (like nuts) could be transferred to non-allergenic foods, increasing the risk of allergic reactions.
 However, this practice is discouraged by the World Health Organization, and currently no GM foods have been found to cause allergic reactions.

 Are GM foods safe to eat?
-Reviews of over 1500 studies on GMO safety have shown little to no evidence of harm.
-In addition, organizations such as the American Medical Association, the U.S. National Academy of Sciences, and the World Health Organization have analyzed the scientific evidence and have concluded that GM foods do not pose more risks to humans, animals, or the environment compared to conventional foods.
+Reviews of more than 1,500 studies on GMO safety have shown little to no evidence of harm.
+In addition, organizations such as the American Medical Association, the U.S. National Academy of Sciences and the World Health Organization have analyzed the scientific evidence and have concluded that GM foods do not pose more risks to humans, animals or the environment, compared with conventional foods.

 - Before they become commercially available, GM foods are studied and tested more rigorously than other agricultural products.